-Brazil's Neymar celebrates after scoring a penalty against Honduras AFP
+Brazil's Neymar celebrates after scoring a penalty against Honduras

 Jesus, who signed for Manchester City this summer, doubled the score after 26 minutes and again just eight minutes later, when he ran onto a superb 30-yard pass from Neymar to lift the ball over the keeper and into the roof of the net.